tvanderweide/SnowDrones/README.md

 These scripts were created to process a time series worth of data in Agisoft Metashape.
 The GCP selection is done using 'imgTargetList' and 'GCP_Locations' on your own PC because doing it on Agisoft over VPN was lagging hard.
 The main script is 'Agisoft_Metashape_Processing' which needs to be run from Metashape using Tools -> Run Script.

 ## Install
+The install is used to run 'imgTargetList' and 'GCP_Locations'.
+If it doesn't work just install the packages to whichever enviornment you want one-by-one since there are only a handful.
 Once you have anaconda installed and envrionment.yml downloaded
 **Use the terminal for the following steps:**
 ```
 conda env create -f environment.yml